 Now, with most people being extremely tech-savvy; Shadow IT has not only increased but has also been accepted.
 It is looked at as an innovative force rather than a troublemaker.

-It has helped employees with boosting their productivity and performing well for their personal professional growth and the development of the company as a whole as well.
+It has helped employees with boosting their productivity and performing well for their personal and professional growth and the development of the company as a whole as well.
 It is all very meta and cannot be looked at as a threat anymore.

 The business environment today is extremely competitive and dynamic.
 Older processes are too slow for employees to do their best.